0xvpr/HM3-Trainer/README.md

 ## Overview:
 <img src="./resources/Hack-Menu-Screenshot.png"/>
-This is a repository for a Hitman Blood Money Trainer that I built with C++.
+This is a repository for a Hitman Blood Money Trainer that I built with C, C++, and some Assembly.

 The main purpose of this project was to get familiar with programming internal GUIs from scratch and
 familiarize myself with process hooking techniques.